dimino/dimino.github.io/_posts/2018-12-09-ive-been-playing-some-magic-arena.markdown

 * 2 <span class="mtgtooltip">Goreclaw, Terror of Qal Sisma</span>
 * 4 <span class="mtgtooltip">Titanic Growth</span>

 This deck has a number of problems, but most of all, the "payoff" for getting everything out and rolling was fairly limited.
-You'd get out Ghalta, Primal Hunger on turn 4 after playing Gigantosaurus, but then two removes later, you're sitting with no creatures and no real endgame.
-There were some fun games, but against the default decks, this one wasn't consistent enough, and even when it got rolling, it couldn't always keep up.
+You'd get out <span class="mtgtooltip">Ghalta, Primal Hunger</span> on turn 4 after playing <span class="mtgtooltip">Gigantosaurus</span> turn 3 (and acing the curve by getting <span class="mtgtooltip">Llanowar Elves</span> turn 1 and maybe <span class="mtgtooltip">Drover of the Mighty</span> turn 2), but then two removes later, you're sitting with no creatures and probably ~10ish life.
+There were some fun games, but against the default decks, this one wasn't consistent enough.
 Current standard is apparently too clever to beat with just big creatures.

 So I went searching.
-I was very opposed to playing the default starting decks, but I wasn't above looking for an on-meta deck that had good play in an IRL tournament.
+I was opposed to playing the default starting decks, but I wasn't above looking for an on-meta deck that had good play in an IRL tournament.
 I wanted a deck that may not always win, but had answers to the combos and synergy of the default decks I was seeing all the time.

 This is the deck I found, a 2nd place finishing deck at [SCG Classic Las Vegas](https://www.coolstuffinc.com/user_inventory.php?pa=list&subpa=1833) (also available on [mtgarena.pro](https://mtgarena.pro/decks/izzet-drakes-3741/)):